hemorej/kirby-foundation/README.md

 Almost there !
 Then you can watch with compass, as you change the SCSS files.

     cd foundation
-    bower update (_only needed on first setup_) compass watch
+    bower update (only needed on first setup) compass watch

 I've updated the `config.rb` file from Foundation to have it compile right into the Kirby assets, so no additional configuration required :)

-### Customizing Foundation

-The quickest and easiest way to modify Foundation to your liking is in the `_global.scss` file, where they define the (you got it) global SCSS variables like primary and secondary colors, font-family, the base font size and the media query ranges.
+The quickest and easiest way to modify Foundation to your liking is in the `_global.scss` file, where they define the (you got it) global SCSS variables like colors, font-family, the base font size and the media query ranges.

 Foundation is pretty big and odds are you won't be needing everything it offers for your website, you can choose which modules to load by commenting/uncommenting @import statement in `foundation.scss`

 Everything is very well documented in detail over at [Foundation](http://foundation.zurb.com/docs/)